Usearus/foli-2023/README.md

 ## Done

-- Add simple privacy policy page (who can I reference?).
+- Add simple privacy policy page .
 - Prompt preferences questions on account creation.
 - Add a built out a sample job whenever a new user account is created.
 - Add template to sheets